 "Fast food: Reinvented", "Sushi to go" or "Rolls that will keep you rolling!"

-No doubt, I could go on all day with ever new tag lines for one of my favorite sushi restaurants in Switzerland: Yooji's.
-After moving here from the United States where sushi had established itself on the food pyramid, I was glad to come across this hip chain of fast casual restaurants.
+No doubt, I could go on all day with ever new tag lines for one of my favorite dishes in the world: sushi.
+After moving here from the United States where sushi had established itself on the food pyramid, I was glad to come across Yooji's, a hip chain of fast casual sushi restaurants.
 I stopped by the latest flagship restaurant at Zürich's Bahnhofstrasse to give you the low-down.

 From breakfast choices like matcha lattes to edamame beans and bento boxes: I still feel (positively) overwhelmed every time I visit a Yooji's branch!
 There are simply too many delicious options, but my all-time favorite has got to be the salmon nigiri bento.